-TONIGHT, Saturday, March 7, most responsible Americans set their clocks ahead and kiss goodbye (or goodnight) to the hour we won't see again until November.
+It's time to spring ahead!
+Tomorrow night, Saturday, March 11, most responsible Americans set their clocks ahead and kiss goodbye (or goodnight) the hour we won't see again until November.

 The idea of daylight saving was the brainchild of Benjamin Franklin, aka, the 'early to be, early to rise' guy, back in 1784.